ssbc/ssb-secure-partial-replication-impl-spec/README.md

   - base: https://github.com/ssb-ngi-pointer/ssb-db2/pull/241
   - encryption: https://github.com/ssb-ngi-pointer/ssb-db2/pull/231

-### Index writer

-A component responsible for writing and updating the [index feeds].

-Implementation: [ssb-index-feed-writer]

 ### Feed replicator

 The purpose of this module is to do enable replication based on: